CreativeCodingLab/TextAnnotationGraphs/README.md

 ### Demo

 After cloning the repository and installing the project dependencies via `npm install`, you can run the interactive demo using `npm run demo` and directing your browser to `localhost:8080`.

+To run the demo on a different port, set the `PORT` environmental variable.
+For example, running `PORT=9000 npm run demo` will start the demo server on `localhost:9000` instead.

 ### Building the source